 During August 2024, the Chocolate permits were surveyed using drone magnetometry.
-Results showed areas of responsive magnetism on the batholith contact that strongly resemble mineralised areas at Ilo Este - particularly one area known as the Southern Anomaly some 7km to the N-W along strike from Ilo Este.
-Approximately 1km north of the Southern Anomaly, two rock samples were collected in potassically altered and silicified hornfels with copper oxides.
-The samples assayed 0.37 and 0.14% Cu respectively, and also reported >0.1g/t Au - a degree of mineral content similar to Ilo Este.
-Aided by the magnetometry survey, further mapping and sampling is underway with a view to identifying prospective areas for IP surveys.
-The Chocolate Permits applications were reviewed by the Peruvian mining authority and sent for publication in the national press (a pre-requisite) with granting of title anticipated before the end of 2025.
+Results showed areas of responsive magnetism on the batholith contact that strongly resemble mineralised areas at Ilo Este - particularly one area known as the Southern Anomaly which occurs some 7km to the N-W along strike from Ilo Este.
+Approximately 1km north of the Southern Anomaly, two rock samples were collected in potassically-altered and silicified hornfels with copper oxides.
+The samples assayed 0.37 and 0.14% Cu respectively, and also reported >0.1g/t Au - a degree of mineral content similar to that observed at Ilo Este.

-For the three months ended August 31, 2024 (Expressed in Canadian Dollars - Unaudited)
+For the nine months ended February 28, 2025 (Expressed in Canadian Dollars - Unaudited)